 As part of a visit to the birthplace of the British cycle and motor industries, where better to pull up and explore this great nation's transport history than the Coventry Transport Museum?
 Get set to learn the story behind the 150 years of road transport development and explore the earliest cycles and the fastest cars on the planet.

 You could hire a bike or car and speed off to outskirts of Coventry, where, in Lunt, something out of A Game of Thrones rises out of the landscape.
-Turf and timber has never been so exhilarating.
+Turf and timber have never been so exhilarating.
 The partially-reconstructed Roman fort dates back to 60 A.D. and promises to transport children of all ages back to the days of Caesar.

-For more history, the Herbert Art Gallery & Museum is a celebration of Coventry's history, culture and arts boasting a wide-ranging collection of visual arts, archaeology and natural history.
+For more history, the Herbert Art Gallery & Museum is a celebration of Coventry's history, culture, and arts boasting a wide-ranging collection of visual arts, archaeology, and natural history.
 Last but by no means least, head to the city centre and the old cathedral.
 Demolished by an air raid on 14 November 1940, only its tower, which you can now climb, and spire remain.

 A visit to The Blitz Experience Museum will open your eyes to WW2 Coventry - a very different place to today.